JnyJny/StatusThing/README.md

 - Clients can send JSON dictionaries to change the appearance of the icon:
   - Shape of the foreground and background layers.
   - Colors
-  - Symbols
+  - Arbitrary Unicode Text
-  - Symbol color, font and font size.
+  - Text color, font and font size.
-  - Hide and show shape, outline and symbol
+  - Hide and show shape, outline and text
   - ANIMATIONS!
 Yes.
-Three layers of animation; foreground background and symbol.
+Three layers of animation; foreground, background and text.
   - Short update messages (not yet).
   - <a href="http://www.rfc-editor.org/rfc/rfc7493.txt">RFC 7493</a> I-JSON messaging protocol compliant ( srsly )